-At Ponderosa Veterinary Clinic in Colorado Springs, we have treated virtually every health concern that leads to limping or lameness in dogs.
-Below are common reasons dogs experience limping as well as how to help your pet become comfortable again.
+At Ponderosa Veterinary Clinic in Colorado Springs, we are your friendly neighborhood vet clinic here in Colorado Springs to inform you about how you can help your dog.
+We have treated virtually every health concern that leads to limping or lameness in dogs.
+Below are common reasons why your dog is limping — as well as some advice on how to help your dog walk comfortably again.

 - Nerve Injuries

 - Degenerative conditions